scribe-security/docs/docs/valint/initiatives.md

 ### How to adopt an initiative?

 An initiative is defined as a file that can be consumed locally or from a git bundle.
-To run the initiative from a local file, first one needs to create the required evidences:
+To run an initiative, one first needs to create the required evidences:

 1. Generate an SBOM

 ```bash
 valint bom <image>:<tag> --product-key <product-key> --product-version <product-version> -P <scribe-client-secret>
 ```

 2. Generate SLSA Provenance

 ```bash
 valint slsa <image>:<tag> --product-key <product-key> --product-version <product-version> -P <scribe-client-secret>
 ```

 3. Create generic evidences from 3rd party tool reports:

 ```bash
 valint evidence <path-to-report> --product-key <product-key> --product-version <product-version> -P <scribe-client-secret>
 ```

 -------------------
-Then, the initiative can be run with the following command:
+Then, a local initiative can be run with the following command:

 ```bash
 valint verify --initiative initiative.yaml --product-key <product-key> --product-version <product-version> -P <scribe-client-secret>